Skip to main content

 This split avoids wasted effort.
 For foreign-group subsidiaries, document preparation can take several weeks and sometimes several months, so stale versions and duplicate files can create avoidable delay.

-Before you send anything to the RFB or, where relevant, the incorporation authority, run a consistency check across the pack:
+Before you send anything to the RFB or, where relevant, the incorporation authority, run a consistency check across your documents:

 Final checkpoint: keep your expectations realistic.
 CNPJ issuance is not the end of setup, and opening a bank account can still take time because compliance review is commonly slow.
 Clean, consistent documents reduce rework at both stages.